google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 With the [Page Visibility API], we can determine the current visibility of a page and be notified of visibility changes.
 Code below pauses video when page is hidden.
-This happens when you switch tabs or screen lock is active for instance.
+This happens when screen lock is active or when you switch tabs for instance.

-Note: Chrome for Android already pauses videos when page is hidden.

     document.addEventListener('visibilitychange', function() {
       // Pause video when page is hidden.